 Southampton / Franklin – Southampton or Franklin Department of Human Services

 Once a completed referral form is received the client will be contacted by a Virginia Certified Housing Counselor to further verify the crisis and other eligibility information and set the first appointment.
 Due to the limited availability of program funds, referrals are limited each month.
 Therefore, it is possible that you may not qualify for a referral to the Homeless Prevention Program.

-If you are in critical need of financial assistance to prevent an eviction, or if you are currently homeless, please call 2-1-1 (a free information and referral line) where an Information Specialist can provide useful information and resources.
+If you are in critical need of financial assistance to prevent an eviction, or if you are currently homeless, please call 2-1-1 (a free information and referral line) where a Commuity Resource Specialist can provide useful information and resources.

 2-1-1 Information and Referral Line

 Virginia Residential Landlord Tenant Act

 Virginia Housing Search

 For subsidized housing programs, please contact:

 Virginia Beach Department of Housing and Neighborhood Preservation